Pyrinox/GroupMe-Multi-Add-v2.0/README.md

 # GroupMe-Multi-add

+I'm updating GroupMe-Multi-add (originally written by Yangzi) to accommodate for changes within GroupMe's public facing UI, and make it more intuitve to use.

-A small Python script I wrote in order to bulk add a list of members from a .csv file to a GroupMe group, because I didn't want to do it manually.
+GroupMe-Multi-add bulk adds a list of members from a .csv file to a GroupMe group.

 ## Installation